missmathpati/missmathpati/README.md

 ### Hello! 👋I'm passionate about uncovering valuable insights from data to drive informed decision-making.
 As a Data Science enthusiast, I thrive on exploring new techniques and methodologies to extract meaningful patterns from complex datasets.

 ### Ongoing Endeavors:
-- 💡 Machine Learning Engineer at Blue AI Labs.
+- 💡 Machine Learning Engineer at Blue AI Labs (Nevara).
 - 🔭 AI/ML Engineer at FA ITS - Chief Technology Office @Univeristy of Chicago.
 -  👩‍🎓 MS in Applied Data Science at Univeristy of Chicago.